nisbweb/revCode-2021/README.md

 Firebase auth is also required for login.
 You will need to specify the following environmental variables in a .env file

-The code for each question can be found at src/functions/index.min.js.

 ```
 REACT_APP_apiKey=<Your Firebase API KEY>